kozmozio/kirby-llms/README.md

 - Page properties change (status, slug, title, template)
 - Site information is updated

-This ensures that the `llms.txt` content is always up-to-date with your website's content.
+This ensures that both the `llms.txt` content and `sitemap.xml` are always up-to-date with your website's content.

 ### Example Output

+#### LLMs.txt Output

 ```markdown
 # Your Website Title